NixOS/nixpkgs/pkgs/README.md

 - Ensure that the meta field information [fits the guidelines](#meta-attributes) and is correct:
   - License can change with version updates, so it should be checked to match the upstream license.
   - If the package has no maintainer, a maintainer must be set.
 This can be the update submitter or a community member that accepts to take maintainership of the package.
+- Ensure that any added lockfiles that are not parsed at eval-time, are fetched rather than vendored.
 - Ensure that the code contains no typos.
 - Build the package locally.
   - Pull requests are often targeted to the master or staging branch, and building the pull request locally when it is submitted can trigger many source builds.